khemssharma/Community-bot/README.md

 ### Running Automatically (via GitHub Actions)
 Set up your GitHub Secrets for USERNAME and TOKEN.  <br>
-The bot will run automatically every two hours in .github/workflows/follow-back.yml and other.
+The bot will run automatically at scheduled times in .github/workflows/follow-back.yml and other.

 ## License